dwcaraway/jupyter-interactive-talk/README.md

 ```

 When the jupyter server launches, a browser window will open to the server.
 The URL to access the server will be displayed in the terminal along with a token (if using default config) required to discourage CSRF attacks.

+## Animations
+To run the animations and interactive plots for bokeh, you'll want to run a bokeh server concurrently in the background.
+You can do so by invoking

+  bokeh serve